jeffbmartinez/userauth/README.md

 A JSON string containing:

-* `sid` - The value of a session ID cookie as set by, for example, a call to `/login/*`.
+* `sid` - The value of the encrypted session ID cookie as set by, for example, a call to `/login/*`.

 Example:

 ```
 {
-  "sid": "[session ID cookie value goes here]",
+  "sid": "[encrypted session ID cookie goes here]",
 }
 ```